oussamakhadraoui/auth2/README.md

 - AUTH_SECRET= "here you need to write a very powerful secret u can use a sha256 generator "

 - GITHUB_CLIENT_ID=

 - GITHUB_CLIENT_SECRET=

 You can go to the settings in github and choose the dev section get your ID and SECRET and paste it here

 - GOOGLE_CLIENT_ID=

 - GOOGLE_CLIENT_SECRET=

-tou can go to the google console and generate a new identification
+You can go to the google console and generate a new identification

 - RESEND_API_KEY=  just create a resend account and create an API KEY